 - Below the Fitbit Connect number, click Check for updates.

 - Go back to the main menu and click Check for device update.

 - When prompted, log in to your Fitbit account.
 Fitbit Connect will sync your tracker and then look for a firmware update.
 If an update is found, Fitbit Connect will display a progress bar until the update finishes.
 If your tracker has a screen, you'll also see a progress bar there.

 - Keep your tracker close to the computer during the update, which may take several minutes.
 When the update is done you'll see a confirmation message and your tracker will restart.
 You're all set.

 - If the update fails to complete, try again.
-If it fails a second time, see I can't update my tracker.
+If it fails a second time, see Why can't I update my tracker?